22 Jan 2019

-If you already have basic knowledge of Photoshop (or any other photo editing software) and your post production needs are basic, with a relatively low volume then you could get away with doing it yourself.
+If you already have basic knowledge of Photoshop (or any other photo editing software) and your post production needs are basic like clipping or adding a shadow, with a relatively low volume then you could get away with doing it yourself.
 However, if you have no prior knowledge and have a significant amount of images that need to be processed I would recommend making use of a professional photo editing service.

 Post-production requires skill and could take a bad photo and turn it into an OK or even good product image.
 Also making use of service allows you to have 1000’s of pictures done within anything from 8-48 hours.
 This will help you save valuable time to get your product images online ASAP.